Space Tech for a Resilient Future

 What’s Next?

-The message was clear: space tech is no longer a tool for observing the planet.
+The message was clear: space technology is no longer a tool for observing the planet.
 It’s a lever for transforming it.

-As we face increasingly frequent climate disasters—from wildfires to methane leaks—the need for high-fidelity, real-time, global data has never been greater.
+Climate disasters like wildfires and methane leaks grow more frequent.
+The need for high-fidelity, real-time global data has never been greater.
 FireSat and MethaneSAT represent a new model for planetary resilience: philanthropy-funded, commercially scalable, AI-integrated, and open by design.

 But this is just the beginning.

 Like GPS before it, these systems will serve as platforms for innovation—unlocking new products, services, and business models.
-The opportunity is not only to mitigate climate risk, but to build a new generation of space-enabled, Earth-focused companies.
+The opportunity is not only to mitigate climate risk.
+It’s also to build a new generation of space-enabled, Earth-focused companies.